ObeliskCode/Eon-AI/notes/R-Algebra.md

 so, +>x can return a set of either 3,5 or 7 numbers

-## Oblong Group Theory
+## informal Group Theory

 +>x + +>y = +>x - +>y = +y - +>x (1.)

-1. both oblong addition and oblong subtraction are commutative
+1. both informal addition and informal subtraction are commutative

 +>x + +>y = {all numbers in both +>x added together} = N

 2. the set N can return either 5,7,...,19,21,...,31,33 numbers

-3. there are 15 different cardinalities for the set of adding two oblong numbers together
+3. there are 15 different cardinalities for the set of adding two informal numbers together

-## Oblong Number Theory
+## informal Number Theory

-I wish to officially call +>x oblong numbers
+I wish to officially call +>x informal numbers

-here is a couple simple proofs for the Oblong Number Set.
+here is a couple simple proofs for the informal Number Set.

 Solve. +>1 \* +>2